Sizing multimodal suspensions with differential dynamic microscopy: Results: bidisperse systems

 CONTIN delivers $P(D)$, the particle diffusivity distribution (PDD) histogram on a predefined grid of 60 linearly spaced bins in the interval $\SI{0.01}{\micro\meter^2\second^{-1}} \leq D \leq \SI{5}{\micro\meter^2\second^{-1}}$.
 Figure~\ref{fgr:CONTIN_Bidisperse_Full} (Appendix~\ref{subapp:Factor_4_CONTIN}) shows the result for each sample in Table~\ref{tbl:bidisperse_mix}.
 Figure~\ref{fgr:CONTIN_Bidisperse} shows the PDDs from the third video of each mixture in which the large particles contribute 0.1\%, 1\%, 10\%, and 25\% of the particle mass (or 5\%, 37\%, 87\%, and 95\% of the signal).

-This analysis convincingly returns a bimodal distribution of diffusivities provided that the contribution of low-signal component to the signal remains $\gtrsim 5\%$, comparable but slightly more stringent than for least-squares fitting.
-This is because too small a contribution to the signal from either species will be removed as `noise' by the CONTIN regularisation algorithm, whilst least squares will always return two sizes -- fitting noise if necessary.
+This analysis convincingly returns a bimodal distribution of diffusivities provided that the contribution of low-signal component to the DICF remains $\gtrsim 5\%$, comparable but slightly more stringent than for least-squares fitting.
+This is because too small a contribution to $f(k, \tau)$ from either species will be removed as `noise' by the CONTIN regularisation algorithm, whilst least squares will always return two sizes -- fitting noise if necessary.

 Fitting the weighted sum of two Gaussian distributions to the returned PDDs for each video with $\geq 5\%$ minority signal yields the mean diffusivity and relative signal contribution of each population, Fig.~\ref{fgr:Bidisperse_LS_fig}.
 The variation in these properties is comparable to the equivalent least-squares values, and the more stringent signal contribution requirements are visible as the signal reaches $\approx 5\%$.
 These fits also return a polydispersity; but there are significant run-to-run variations in the fitted PDD at each composition, Fig.~\ref{fgr:CONTIN_Bidisperse_Full}, because the regularisation parameter $\alpha$ is highly noise sensitive.
 However, CONTIN fits the data to an integral of the PDD, so that there is {\it a priori} reason to surmise that the area of each peak may be far less noise sensitive than either the peak width or height.
 The peak area is a measure of the (weighted) number of particles, Eq.~\ref{eq:R3scaling}.
 Figure~\ref{fgr:Bidisperse_LS_fig}b validates this surmise.
 So, a CONTIN analysis is able to deliver the sizes and relative number of the two populations in our 1:4.6 bidisperse suspension.